 Dollar store crafts are always tons of fun to create!
 These two simple crafts are fun, easy and an inexpensive way to dress up your decor!

-Hello, Everyone!
 This was a super fun project and I am excited to share it today!
 A DIY Tapered Tray and Dollar Store Pots dressed up with contact paper!

 DIY Tapered Tray And Upcycled Ceramic Pots Dollar Store Crafts